Richardinho/blog-posts/kara-erickson-review.md

     }
   }
 ```
 This differs from Kara's example in that an extra check is needed to make sure that the `input` property exists before attempting to use it.
-This check is needed when the component is used in a Reactive form, but not in a Template Driven form.
+This check is needed when the component is used in a Reactive form, but not when it's used in a Template Driven form.
 Apparently, the Angular Reactive Forms API calls `writeValue()` before  `input` is set.

 ### registerOnChange()
 [14:45](https://youtu.be/CD_t3m2WMM8?t=885)

-The `registerOnChange()` method is called by the forms API to pass a callback to our code which we must call whenever there is a change within our component.
+The `registerOnChange()` method is called by the Forms API to pass a callback to our code which we must then call whenever there is a change within our component.
 ```
   // in component